Java Tutorial in One Go For BCA | MCA | BSC-IT | Complete Handbook

 Initializing a variable means giving it an initial value.
 It's like putting something inside the box you've named.

-For example, to give the number variable a value of 5, you would do:
+For example, to give the

 numbers = 5;

-Now, the variable number has been declared and initialized with the value 5.
+declared and initialized with the value 5

 Declare Many Variables: